tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “What are you… talking about?
 You did this?”

 “Yes.
 The food your friends ingested is the cause of their current symptoms.
 I’m talking about the blossoming stage.
 After ingesting, their bodies will go into a sort of… hibernation, by either going to sleep or simply sitting or standing.
-They will not be showing any emotion, due to second stage taking over their brain.
+They will not be showing any emotion, due to the second stage taking over their brain.
 They may utter speech but it will be slurred or incomprehensible.
 Laughing has also been reported.”

 “What do you mean by that?”

 “I mean…” Katy paused.
 “Your friends… they won’t exactly be themselves when they break from the blossoming stage.”

 “They’re dead?”
-I said again.

 “Well… yes and no. Not dead in the brain.”